-This hair-graying sura begins (verses 1-24) with a recapitulation of many themes touched on in sura 10, including the wisdom of the Qur’an itself (v.
+Allah begins this hair-graying sura begins (verses 1-24) with a recapitulation of many themes touched on in sura 10, including the wisdom of the Qur’an itself (v.
 1).
 Mujahid, Qatadah, and Ibn Jarir, among others, explained this verse as meaning that the Qur’an is “perfect in its wording, detailed in its meaning.
 Thus, it is complete in its form and its meaning.”
 For, says Ibn Kathir, “this Qur’an descended, perfect and detailed, with the purpose of Allah’s worship alone, without any partners.”
-The Qur’an is also inimitable: the challenge to produce a sura like it is repeated in v.
-13. Stressed: the necessity to worship only Allah (v.
+The Qur’an is also inimitable: Allah repeats his challenge to produce a sura like it in v.
+13. He stresses some familiar themes: the necessity to worship only Allah (v.
 2) and the dependence of all creatures upon him (v.
 6); the worthlessness of idols (v.
 14); the deceptive glamour of this life (v.
 15); the dreadful punishment (vv.
 16, 22) that awaits those who “invent a lie against Allah” (v.
 18), and the delightful gardens that await the blessed (v.
 23).

 Of course, Muhammad came to his people with a clear warning (14:52) that they should serve none but Allah (3:64), and so in this account Noah is kind of a proto-Muhammad, preaching a message identical to his.
 And that is, indeed, how Islam views all the Biblical prophets.
 They, like Muhammad, taught Islam — it was their followers who corrupted their teachings to create modern Judaism and Christianity.
 Even the reception Noah receives resembles how the pagan Quraysh received Muhammad.
 The unbelievers tell him he is just a man and charge him and his followers with lying (v.
 27), and even claim he is forging the messages he claims are from Allah (v.
 35).
 Noah counters by saying that it won’t matter what he says to them if Allah has determined to lead them astray (v.
 34).
 This, of course, almost exactly replicates Muhammad’s experience: Allah tells him to tell the unbelievers that he is just a man (18:110); they charge him with lying (42:24) and with forging the Qur’an (v.
 13); and of course Muhammad also teaches that if Allah wills to lead someone astray, no one can guide him (7:186).

 Noah is, then, essentially a stand-in for Muhammad.
-Indirectly emphasized are the identity of the messages of all the prophets, and the obstinacy of the unbelievers before the manifest truth of Allah.
-One of those unbelievers is Noah’s son, who declines to enter the ark and instead says, “I will betake myself to some mountain: it will save me from the water” (v.
+Indirectly emphasized is the identity of the messages of all the prophets, and the obstinacy of the unbelievers before the manifest truth of Allah.
+One of those unbelievers is Noah’s son, who declines to enter the ark and instead says, “I will take refuge on a mountain to protect me from the water” (v.
 43).
 His son dies in flood, and Noah reminds Allah of his promise to save his family (which came in v.
-40): “O my Lord!
-Surely my son is of my family!” (v.
+40): “My Lord, indeed my son is of my family” (v.
 45).
-But Allah tells him, “O Noah!
-He is not of thy family: for his conduct is unrighteous” (v.
+But Allah tells him, “O Noah, indeed he is not of your family; indeed, he is one whose work was other than righteous” (v.
 46).
 Belief and unbelief in Islam supersede even family ties.
 Ibn Kathir explains: “Thus, for his son, it had already been decreed that he would be drowned due to his disbelief and his opposition to his father.”

-Verses 69-83 retell the Biblical story of Abraham, Sarah and Lot, culminating in the destruction of an unnamed Sodom and Gomorrah (v.
+Allah then retells the Biblical story of Abraham, Sarah and Lot (vv.
+69-83), culminating in the destruction of an unnamed Sodom and Gomorrah (v.
 82) with a strong hint of an unnamed crime of sodomy (v.
 79).
-Verses 83-95 tell the story of Shu’aib, prophet to the Midianites, in language very similar, and with an identical outcome, to the story of Hud.
+Then he tells the story of Shu’aib, prophet to the Midianites, in language very similar, and with an identical outcome, to the story of Hud (vv.
+84-95).